IBMDeveloperUK/Machine-Learning-with-Minishift/README.md

 1. The dataset is small, so the network can be trained in a short space of time.
 2. For a very long time, computers struggled to recognise natural human input, but with NNs the problem is essentially trivial to solve (we'll likely get a > 98% accuracy with the model we'll build)
-3. The architecture for recognizing handwritten digits is reuseable for wider image classification cases, so if you're looking to analyse visual datasets with CNNs, MNIST is a great way to cut your teeth.
+3. The architecture for recognising handwritten digits is reusable for wider image classification cases, so if you're looking to analyse visual datasets with CNNs, MNIST is a great way to cut your teeth.

 ## Starting Your Project